barahaw/GuessMaster/README.md

 ## ⚙️ Customization & Persistence

 - Change difficulty or timer at any time to start a new game.
-- All stats are automatically saved in your browser’s local storage.
+- All stats and theme preference are automatically saved in your browser’s local storage.

 ---